 She is a member of the firm’s retail and privacy and cybersecurity practices as well as its class action working group.
-A contributor to the firm’s chapter in the leading treatise Business and Commercial Litigation in Federal Courts, she also authors articles on defending class actions.
+Kristin routinely writes articles on developments in the law on consumer and data privacy matters

 In her pro bono practice, Kristin represents children in dependency proceedings through the Support Center for Child Advocates.